Convert your windows WSL2 into a usable operating system with GUI

 sudo apt install tightvncserver

-To finalize the installation we need to set the password for the vnc connection to do that run the below command on the WSL.
+To finalize the installation we need to set the password for the VNC connection to do that run the below command on the WSL.

 vncserver

 NB: The password must be between six and eight characters long.
-Passwords more than 8 characters will be truncated automatically.
+Passwords with more than 8 characters will be truncated automatically.

-Once that's all setup, we then need whenever we start or restart the VNC server to start our desktop environment if its not yet started.
+Once that's all setup, we then need whenever we start or restart the VNC server to start our desktop environment if it's not yet started.

 To do that we need to edit ~/.vnc/xstartup